 There is no application for the Oratorical Contest.
 If interested please contact your local post to sign-up for their contest.
 Need help finding a post?
-Use our post locator.
+Use our Chair list.

 - Must be a citizen or lawful permanent residents of the United States and a resident of the State of Florida

 - All contestants must be bona fide students herein described as any student under the age of 20 years on the date of the national contest who is presently enrolled in a high school or junior high school (public, parochial, military, private or home school).